 God freely created the universe and called it good.
 Creation reflects the goodness of the Creator.
 The capstone of creation is the human person who is made in the image and likeness of God.

 After the sin of Adam and Eve (Genesis 3) there is a fundamental brokenness in humanity and in creation.
 St. Paul describes this brokenness as, “For I do not do what I want, but I do what I hate.”
 We have a propensity to sin against God, others, and ourselves.
 The Old Testament is full of failures to love God and love neighbor.

-In the fullness of time, sent his own Divine Son, Jesus Christ.
+In the fullness of time, God sent his own Divine Son, Jesus Christ.
 Jesus is true God and true man.
-During the course of His earthly life He proclaimed the Kingdom of God, taught, cured the sick.
-He was crucified by Pontius and descended into Hell.
+During the course of His earthly life He proclaimed the Kingdom of God, taught, and cured the sick.
+He was crucified by Pontius Pilate and descended into Hell.
 Three days later Jesus rose from the dead in His Resurrection and later Ascended into heaven.
 His victory over sin and death prepares the way for our salvation.